Oxenford, Queensland: Education

 Oxenford State School is a government primary (Prep-6) school for boys and girls at 90 Michigan Drive (27.8994°S 153.3039°E).
 In 2017, the school had an enrolment of 559 students with 41 teachers (35 full-time equivalent) and 23 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

-Gaven State School is a government primary (Prep-6) school for boys and girls at Universal Street (27.9196°S 153.3051°E).
+Gaven State School is a government primary (Prep-6) school for boys and girls on Universal Street (27.9196°S 153.3051°E).
 In 2017, the school had an enrolment of 694 students with 50 teachers (43 full-time equivalent) and 35 non-teaching staff (27 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Oxenford.
-The nearest secondary schools are Helensvale State High School in Helensvale and Pacific Pines State High School in Pacific Pines.
+The nearest government secondary schools are Helensvale State High School in Helensvale and Pacific Pines State High School in Pacific Pines.

 Community groups

 The Coomera branch of the Queensland Country Women's Association meets at the 161 Maudsland Road (27.9142°S 153.2829°E).

 There is a Neighbourhood Watch group in Oxenford.